Niall McCormack: Career

-In 1988 McCormack taught deaf children Art on a part-time basis in his old school, Mary Immaculate School, Stillorgan for two years.
-He also worked from his studio in Lower Ormond Quay, Dublin.
+In 1988 McCormack taught deaf children art on a part-time basis at Mary Immaculate School for two years.
+He worked from his studio in Lower Ormond Quay.

-In the same year 2002, He was asked to have a solo exhibition at the Custom House Studios, Westport, Co.
-Mayo.
-Mr John O’Donaghue, the Minister for Arts, Sports and Tourism officiated the opening of the new Arts centre where he was the first artist to have an exhibition there.
+In 2002 he was invited to have a solo exhibition at the Custom House Studios, Westport.
+He was the first artist to have an exhibition at the new Arts centre.

-Since 2007, He has exhibited at the RHA regularly.
-He had four solo exhibitions in 2008, 2010, 2012 and 2015.

-In 2011, he had a solo exhibition at the Linenhall Arts Centre, Castlebar, his birthplace.
+Since 2007, he has exhibited at RHA regularly.
+He had four solo exhibitions, in 2008, 2010, 2012, and 2015.
+In 2011, he had a solo exhibition at the Linenhall Arts Centre.

 He is included in the dictionary of Living Irish Artists.

 He currently lives and works in Westport, Co.
 Mayo.
 He has a tuxedo cat called Domino.